ivy-net/avs-helm-charts/charts/ava/README.md

    - `YOUR_ECDSA_KEY_SECRET`: the name of the secret where the ECDSA key is stored (see Step 2).
    - consider adjusting `eth_rpc_url` and `eth_ws_url`
 1. Run the following commands to install the chart.
-All, but last commands are optional, and ensures that the installation won't fail.
     ```sh
     NAME=ours
     kubectl create ns ava
     cd $(git rev-parse --show-toplevel)/charts
     rm ava-*.tgz
     helm package ava
+    helm install ava ava-*.tgz -n ava -f ava/values.${NAME}.yaml
+    ```
+All, but last commands are optional, and ensures that the installation won't fail.
+If that is achieved in an alternative way, the installation can be done with this one command:
+    ```
     helm install ava ava-*.tgz -n ava -f ava/values.${NAME}.yaml
     ```